Garbaz/kde-auto-rotate-kscreen/README.md

-# kde-auto-rotate (kscreen version)
+# KDE Auto Rotate (kscreen version)

-Automatically rotates screen based on device orientation.
-Only works under KDE Plasma.

-This is a heavily modified & simplified fork of [kde-auto-rotate](https://github.com/donbowman/kde-auto-rotate/) where I replaced the X-specific commands with `kscreen-*` commands, such that the script works with both X and Wayland.
+This is a heavily modified fork of [kde-auto-rotate](https://github.com/donbowman/kde-auto-rotate/) where I replaced the X-specific commands with `kscreen-*` commands, such that the script works with both X and Wayland.

-Tested on Manjaro.
+Tested on Manjaro with Wayland.

-## Requirements
+## Dependencies

 ### Ubuntu & co:

-`apt install gawk iio-sensor-proxy`
+`apt install iio-sensor-proxy`

 ### Arch Linux & co:

-`pacman -Syu gawk iio-sensor-proxy`
+`pacman -Syu iio-sensor-proxy`

 ## Install